 Beefing up your meta description is an easy way to help your search listings stand out on Google.

 Step #2: Create dual rankings

-Have you ever done a search before and on the first page of SERPs you find two results that lead back to the same domain?
+Have you ever done a search and found on the first page of SERPs two results that lead back to the same domain?
 It might look something like this:

-But really what’s going on is that Google will link pages from the same domain together when they are both on the same SERP.
+But really what’s going on is that Google links pages from the same domain together when they are both on the same SERP.

-Which means, if you have a domain page sitting at the number four position on the first SERP, and another page sitting on page two of SERs at the number eleven position, then if you can optimize that lower ranking page and push it to the first page, Google will then bump it up to fifth position.
+Let me explain.
+Let’s say you have a domain page sitting at the number four position on the first SERP and another page sitting at the number eleven position on page two.
+If you optimize that lower ranking page and manage to get it to the first page of SERP, Google will then bump it up to the fifth position.

 The CTR benefits will skyrocket.
 Look at the difference between number 10 and 11:

 Now look at the results for the top 10: